Is there a permanent residency light at the end of the TPS tunnel?

 - You have been a person of “good moral character” during these ten years

-Unlike the other seven programs discussed in this article, cancellation of removal can only be raised as a possible path to permanent resident at immigration court.
+Unlike the other seven programs discussed in this article, cancellation of removal can only be raised as a possible option for winning permanent resident status at immigration court.

 The other pathways can be pursued outside immigration court, as well as pursued at deportation proceedings.